Armstrong Academic Journals

 Multidisciplinary, National UR Journals

-Papers and Pub(lication)s is an open access peer-reviewed online and print journal of undergraduate research.
+Papers and Pubs is an open access peer-reviewed online and print journal of undergraduate research.
 Papers and Pubs is published by the University Press of North Georgia and supported by the Center of Undergraduate Research and Creative Activities at North Georgia College & State University.
 Papers and Pubs promotes student learning by disseminating undergraduate research and creative works that make an intellectual or creative contribution to the discipline or to applied practice.
-Their submission time frame is from November 1, 2016 through February 28, 2017.

 The PUR is a multidisciplinary journal that accepts papers from around the world.
 In turn, hardcopies of the journal are distributed nationwide and the published papers are available via this website.
-Submission are accepted all year long, there are no deadlines.
+Submissions are accepted continually throughout the year.

 Reinvention: a Journal of Undergraduate Research is an online, peer-reviewed journal, dedicated to the publication of high-quality undergraduate student research.
 The journal welcomes academic articles from all disciplinary areas.
 For their first issue of a volume the deadline for submission is January 1, and the deadline for issue two is July 1 each year.